ginoygeorge89/ezra-assignment/test-cases/Part1-booking-flow.md

 - Multi-language translation verification across booking flow
 - Session timeout and automatic logout behavior
 - Direct URL access restriction without completing prior steps
+- When you have more than 5 appointments - scrolling works smoothly
+-

 ---